jcortesg/eleva-cesa/blueprint.md

 - A new donation document is created in the `donations` collection for each donation.
 - The donation document is updated with the payment ID and payment URL after the transaction is created with eCollect.

+### Results Page

+- A dedicated results page at `src/app/results/[reference]/page.tsx` to display the outcome of the donation.
+- The page is a dynamic route that shows the donation status, reference, and amount.
+- The user is redirected to this page after the payment is processed.

 ## Current Plan

-- The latest change was to align the frontend and backend by renaming `celular` to `mobile` and removing unused fields from the backend validation schema.
-This resolves the validation error and makes the schema stricter.
+- The latest change was to create a new results page to display the donation status and details.
+The donation form now redirects to this page after the payment is processed, and the API response includes the donation reference.